mrFlick72/socialDocumentLibrary/README.md

 create database user_document_library_client;
 create database admin_document_library_client;

-the default ip of docker in my machine is 192.168.99.100 for this reason please keep caution becouse if your machine will pubblish a different ip you have update the reference in the projects.

 The admin user credential are: user:admin, password: admin.
 Indeed for the Final user you have create a new account.